shruti388/Fox-Image-generator/README.md

 # Fox-Image-generator
-This is an interactive fox image generator, where users can simply click on the "Get Another fox" button , and the image gets changed , this is my second project using html css and javascript , and very wholesome experience using API,
+This is an interactive fox image generator, where users can simply click on the "Get Another fox" button , and the image gets changed , this is my second project using html css and javascript , and very wholesome experience using API.

+tech stack used: HTML , CSS , JAVASCRIPT .

 liscence ; MIT.